 Font ID forum rules and FAQ

 It might be convenient to just throw an image at us and then let us do all the work and research to identify the font, but that is neither fair nor very efficient.
 You need to help us help you.
 That’s why we enforce certain rules for all requests, independent from the specific circumstances.
 Please get familiar with these rules and follow them when starting a font ID request.
-It doesn’t take much time and effort to provide proper post titles and tell us everything you need to know about the font use shown on the image your are providing.
+It doesn’t take much time and effort to provide proper post titles and tell us everything you know about the font use shown on the image your are providing.
 Deliberately ignoring our rules means we will have to delete your requests.

 I will pick a telling/specific title